herdtie/sopare-send-output/README.md

 What is is already useful for is avoid the python3-conversion of sopare since the listener is already running in python3.
 So, just run your python3-plugin-code in the listener instead of sopare itself.

 Also a noteworthy feature: this uses UDP, so if any of the 2 communications endpoints is killed the other end is not affected.

+# TODO
+- move constants and maybe even encode/decode functions to another module that both plugin and listener import
+- do something with output in listener